TELL THEM HOW YOU FEEL

-Many parents want full insight into their teenagers’ lives, but being told everything is an awful lot to ask.
-Teenagers also need to be allowed to keep some things private.
-The important thing is that your teenager knows that they can tell you the truth, even when it’s an uncomfortable one, without being judged or yelled at.
+Many parents want full insight into their teenagers’ lives, but being told everything is a lot to ask.
+Teenagers need to be allowed to keep some things private.
+The important thing is that they feel that they can tell you an uncomfortable truth without being judged or yelled at.